The Brand Impact of Socially Conscious Advertising

 Socially conscious ads openly focus on an altruistic or social message.
 Examples include climate change, child endangerment, or voting rights.
 Such advertising can be subtle and soft or risky and bold.

-- The Wind: This commercial is made with the artistry of a filmmaker.
+2. The Wind: This commercial is made with the artistry of a filmmaker.
 In the form of a man, the wind has an existential crisis and feels completely misunderstood.
-Then one day, he discovers a meaningful purpose: powering windmills.
-The actor’s performance, combined with expert cinematography and a whimsical musical score, leaves the audience looking at wind energy uniquely positively.
+Then one day, he discovers a meaningful purpose in his life: powering windmills.
+The actor’s performance, combined with expert cinematography and whimsical musical score, leaves the audience looking at wind energy uniquely positively.

 Meaningful socially conscious ads consistently hold the viewer’s interest from first impression through purchase or engagement and beyond.